olebole/irafdoc/doc/nproto.linpol.rst

   (Point Spread Functions) of the various frames.
 Ideally, these are stable in the raw data (i.e., the seeing at the telescope was constant), but if not they must be matched to avoid the same errors as above.
-Note that it may also be a good idea to <tt>"smooth"</tt> the raw images before applying linpol to increase the signal-to-noise of the output.
+Note that it may also be a good idea to <span style="font-family: monospace;">"smooth"</span> the raw images before applying linpol to increase the signal-to-noise of the output.
   </p>
   <p>